Soft and Hard Scaled Relative Graphs for Nonlinear Feedback Stability: Introduction

-Conceptually, each theorem in \cite[Ths.~1-3]{Zames:66} boils down to a specific form of~\emph{graph separation} of two open-loop systems in a topological sense, where a system's graph is nothing but an abstract representation of its input-output energy-bounded trajectories in the Hilbert space $\lt$.
-Topological graph separation has been thoroughly studied and is known to be nearly the most general condition for feedback input-output stability \cite{Desoer:75, Teel:11}, however, the most abstract alike.
+Conceptually, each theorem in \cite[Ths.~1-3]{Zames:66} boils down to a specific form of \emph{graph separation} of two open-loop systems in a topological sense.
+Here, a system's graph is nothing but an abstract representation of its input-output energy-bounded trajectories in the Hilbert space $\lt$.
+Topological graph separation has been thoroughly studied and is known to be nearly the most general condition for feedback input-output stability \cite{Teel:11}, yet also the most abstract.
 The corresponding literature is vast; see, e.g., \cite{Sandberg:64, Safonov:80, Verma:88, Doyle:93, Georgiou:95, Teel:96, Georgiou:97, Hilborne:22} and the references therein.
-When separation happens to be made in a quadratic sense, the approach of integral quadratic constraints (IQCs) separation \cite{Megretski:97, Seiler:14, Carrasco:19, Khong:21} offers a more tractable alternative for feedback stability.
-For a Lur'e feedback system consisting of an LTI component and a static nonlinearity component, extensive efforts have been dedicated to making nonlinear feedback analysis tractable and visualizable in the complex plane $\mathbb{C}$, e.g., the celebrated circle criterion and Popov criterion \cite{Zames:66_2}, \cite[Sec.~6.6]{Vidyasagar:93}.
-The circle criterion is regarded as a nonlinear generalization of the Nyquist criterion \cite[Sec.~4]{Zames:66_2}.
-Additionally, the recent notions of nonlinear phase and angle based on numerical ranges \cite{Chen:20j, Chen:21_angle} are other notable efforts on extracting graphical information from nonlinear systems.
+When separation happens to be made in a quadratic form, the approach of integral quadratic constraints~\cite{Megretski:97, Seiler:14, Carrasco:19, Khong:21} offers a more tractable alternative for feedback stability.
+For a Lur'e system consisting of an LTI component and a static nonlinearity, extensive efforts have been dedicated to making nonlinear feedback analysis tractable and visualizable in the complex plane, e.g., the celebrated circle criterion and Popov criterion \cite{Zames:66_2}, \cite[Sect.~6.6]{Vidyasagar:93}.
+The circle criterion is regarded as a nonlinear generalization of the Nyquist criterion \cite[Sect.~4]{Zames:66_2}.
+In addition, the recent notions of nonlinear phase~\cite{Chen:20j} and singular angle \cite{Chen:21_angle} based on numerical ranges represent other notable efforts on extracting graphical information from nonlinear systems.

-Recently, the notion of \emph{scaled relative graph} (SRG) of nonlinear operators defined on a Hilbert space was introduced in \cite{Ryu:21} for convergence analysis of fixed-point optimization algorithms from a graphical perspective.
-This notion was later adopted in \cite{Chaffey:21j,Chaffey:22_rolled} for nonlinear systems analysis and feedback continuity analysis.
-A system's SRG, \emph{a collection of complex scalars}, mixes the gain/phase information from an increment of the system's input-output trajectories into a polar form in $\mathbb{C}$, that is,
+Recently, the notion of \emph{scaled relative graph} (SRG) of nonlinear operators defined on a Hilbert space was introduced in \cite{Ryu:21} for the purpose of analysis of optimization algorithms from a graphical perspective.
+This notion was later adopted in \cite{Chaffey:21j,Chaffey:22_rolled} for graphical nonlinear systems analysis and feedback continuity analysis.
+A system's SRG, a collection of \emph{complex scalars}, mixes its gain and phase information from an increment of the system's input-output trajectories into a polar form in $\mathbb{C}$, that is,